Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 Jayson Tatum Insights vs. the Heat

-- This season, Jayson Tatum has made 9.8 shots from the floor per game, which accounts for 21.0% of his team's total makes.
+- This season, Jayson Tatum has made 9.8 shots per game, which accounts for 21.0% of his team's total makes.

-- Tatum is averaging 9.3 three-point field goal attempts per game this season, which is 19.7% of his team's attempts from beyond the arc.
+- He's knocked down 3.2 threes per game, or 18.3% of his team's makes from beyond the arc this season.

-- Tatum's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- On the glass, the Heat are ranked sixth in the league, conceding 41.9 rebounds per game.

-- In terms of assists, the Heat have allowed 25.6 per game, 14th in the NBA.
+- Looking at assists, the Heat are 14th in the league, allowing 25.6 per contest.

-- In terms of 3-pointers, the Heat have allowed 13.1 makes per game, 28th in the NBA.
+- The Heat are the 28th-ranked squad in the NBA at allowing threes, giving up 13.1 made 3-pointers per game.

 Jayson Tatum vs. the Heat